shuaikaishi/CDEIT/README.md

 - The pretraining weight `best.pt` is at https://drive.google.com/file/d/1xOP4PMbGpsgz1e1s3BtHx4cFPfGUnlnn/view?usp=drive_link
 - Download the pretraining weight and put it to `./results/deit/checkpoints`
-- Put the test data at `./data/`  and run `python test.py --data simulated` for EIDORS generated data, `python test.py --data uef2017` for UEF2017 dataset or `python test.py --data ktc2023`  for KTC2023 dataset
+- Put the test data at `./data/`  and run `python main.py --mode test --data simulated` for EIDORS generated data, `python main.py --mode test --data uef2017` for UEF2017 dataset or `python main.py --mode test --data ktc2023`  for KTC2023 dataset
 - The prediction will be at  `./results/deit/checkpoints`

 ## Citation